Property Division Property Division

 Washington State divorce lawyers have intimate knowledge of the state’s property division laws as well as precedent in cases similar to yours.
 At Lacoste Law, our property division attorney can represent your interests and uncover any hidden assets that your partner may not be disclosing.
 Whether you decide to settle or go to court, our team will help you obtain the most “just and equitable” outcome.

 Schedule your consultation today to discuss your divorce and property division in Washington State in detail.
-Email us at info@lacostefamilylaw.com give us a call at (509) 392-8000.
+Email us at info@lacostefamilylaw.com or give us a call at (509) 392-8000.
 We service and work in the areas of Kennewick, Pasco, and Richland, WA.